ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kostal-piko-ba/README.md

 ## Settings
 Be aware that your inverter has to be updated to Kostal UI >= 6.11!
-To connect to the Kostal Pico (BA) inverter, setting its IP-address into the config is mandatory.
+To connect to the Kostal Pico (BA) inverter, setting its IP-address in the config is mandatory.
 You could also edit the update frequencies of live data, daily and livetime statistics.
-If needed, set the mark for read-out the 4 analog values, too.
+If needed, set the mark for read-out of the 4 analog values, too.

 ## Notes
 This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
 For more details and for informations on how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.